rsyncOSX/RsyncUIdocs/content/post/Development.md

 ### Permanent storage

-RsyncUI saves data on permanent store either as PLIST or JSON format.
-The user can any time convert existing data to either of the formats.
-There is no preferences of which format to use and default is PLIST.
+RsyncUI saves data on permanent store as JSON files.
 JSON is a preferred format for exchanging data on the Internet and Swift has very good support for encoding and decoding JSON.

-Details about JSON encoding and decoding of configurations are [here](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/PersistentStorage/PersistentStorageConfigurationJSON.swift).
-And details about PLIST encoding and decoding of configurations er [here](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/PersistentStorage/PersistentStorageConfigurationPLIST.swift).

-The same are for logs- and schedules.
+As an example about reading JSON files and decoding configurations see [here](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/ReadConfigurationJSON.swift).
+For the moment saving changes to configurations and schedules is not by Combine, but as a [try catch closure](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/WriteConfigurationJSON.swift).

 See also where RsyncUI [saves data](/post/configfiles/).

 ### User settings